TS-19: Production

 "TS-19" was directed by Guy Ferland and written by Frank Darabont and Adam Fierro.
 Actor Noah Emmerich made a guest appearance on the show, portraying the character of Edwin Jenner, one of the few remaining medical personnel dedicated to eradicating the virus.
 Emmerich's appearance was formally announced in November 2010.
 Darabont foreshadowed the development of the episode the same month, alongside predecessors "Vatos" and "Wildfire".
 "Before it's all said and done, the opinions and actions of the group are divided."
 Producer Gale Anne Hurd added, "Stakes are higher, dissension develops, rivalries intensify."

-Principal photography for "TS-19" transpired at the Cobb Energy Performing Arts Centre, which was depicted as the Centers for Disease Control and Prevention.
+Principal photography for "TS-19" took place at the Cobb Energy Performing Arts Centre, which stood in for the Centers for Disease Control and Prevention.
 Producers of the show were not allowed to photograph the interior of the actual buildings as part of the Centers for Disease Control and Prevention as a point of reference due to its high security.
 Although the location was not featured in the comics of the same name, Hurd felt that it was important to add because of its close proximity to the survivor's camp.
 As opposed to the previous episode, where filming mostly took place outside of the Cobb Energy Performing Arts Centre, production for "TS-19" occurred inside of the building.
-Darabont conceived the idea of exploring into the Centers for Disease Control and Prevention.
+Darabont conceived the idea of exploring the Centers for Disease Control and Prevention.
 "When Frank was pitching the idea to me, saying he wanted to bring them to the CDC and telling me all the different things that he felt would come out of that story, the science of it all and the being trapped in the small location, I was very much picturing a lot of Day of the Dead stuff," stated comic book creator Robert Kirkman.
 "That's one of the reasons I was so on board with the idea."

 At the episode's conclusion, Jenner purposely calls for the self-destruction of the building, which ultimately explodes shortly thereafter.
 A plate was installed on set, which hovered over pyrotechnics.
 The plate was turned upside down to create an optical effect where the flame travels across the panel.
 This created an illusion that the explosion was expanding.
 The sequence was divided into six different cuts; the first one consisted of the rupture glass of the building, while the last frame concluded with the collapse of the Centers for Disease Control and Prevention.